Investor Relations

 As an owner and operator of real estate in various markets nationwide, Equity Residential interacts with various species, habitats, ecosystems, and landscapes and strives to promote and protect the biodiversity of ecosystems in a manner intended to support sustainable development and usage of real estate.
 We do this by developing new projects in a sustainable manner.

-To ensure that biodiversity is taken into account when wedesign, renovate and operate our buildings, we systematically consider these issues in the early phase of projects.
+To ensure that biodiversity is taken into account when we design, renovate and operate our buildings, we systematically consider these issues in the early phase of projects as part of location-based biodiversity assessments where relevant.
 In line with best practice of applying the mitigation hierarchy framework, Equity Residential’s approach is grouped into four sequential phases:

-Avoid: Equity Residential considers necessary measures to avoid creating negative impacts on biodiversity through site selection criteria, design, and planning.
-Generally, this means that Equity uses these various planning techniques to avoid negative impacts to natural habitat areas, green fields, or wetlands, as well as areas of importance for birds and key biodiversity areas.
+Avoid: Equity Residential considers measures intended to help it avoid creating negative impacts on biodiversity through site selection criteria, design, and planning.
+Generally, this means that Equity uses these various planning techniques to endeavor to avoid negative impacts to natural habitat areas, green fields, or wetlands, as well as areas of importance for wildlife, such as birds, and key biodiversity areas.
 In many cases, native landscaping is integrated into site design to improve the quality of the air, soil, and water, help to prevent flooding, control erosion, and enhance habitats to promote biodiversity.
-We follow all proper permitting approvals per the local jurisdiction.

-Minimize: Seek to reduce the duration, intensity and/or negative impacts on biodiversity that cannot be reasonably avoided, such as interactions with flora and fauna, and abatement operations by containing development activities to within certain parameters on the site, to the extent appropriate.
+Minimize: Equity Residential seeks to reduce the duration, intensity and/or negative impacts on biodiversity that cannot be reasonably avoided, such as interactions with flora and fauna, and abatement operations by containing development activities to within certain parameters on the site, to the extent appropriate.
 An example is fencing in the building area so that native wildlife does not come in contact with the construction site.

-Restore and regenerate: When reasonably appropriate, adopt measures to restore and/or regenerate the ecosystems degraded by impacts that cannot be avoided or minimized, such as developing green infrastructure to limit flooding, activities intended to help re-establish habitat, and reintroducing biodiversity and ecosystem services.
-This can be done by techniques such as reseeding and replanting, pest management, eliminating hazards, and supporting local pollinator species.
+Restore and regenerate: When reasonably appropriate, Equity Residential adopts measures to restore and/or regenerate the ecosystems degraded by impacts that cannot be avoided or minimized, such as developing green infrastructure to limit flooding, activities intended to help re-establish habitat, and reintroducing biodiversity.
+This can be done by techniques such as reseeding and replanting, conserving water, integrating biophilic design and supporting local pollinator species.

-Transform: Promote gradual transformation to tackle the systemic drivers of loss of biodiversity by engaging with internal and external stakeholders.
-Our commitment is based on raising awareness by our teams, contractors, and partners on biodiversity issues.
+Transform: Equity Residential also promotes gradual transformation to tackle the systemic drivers of loss of biodiversity by engaging with internal and external stakeholders.
+Our commitment is based on raising awareness across our teams, contractors, and partners on biodiversity issues.
+For example, we plan to hold educational and engagement sessions with capital, development and other key leaders to learn about biodiversity issues.

-Equity Residential is committed to continuous improvement of the management of issues related to the conservation of biodiversity, the development of ecosystem services and the protection of landscape through the study of methods to monitor performance and the definition of specific objectives.
+Equity Residential is committed to continuous improvement of the management of issues related to the conservation of biodiversity and the protection of landscape through the study of methods to monitor performance and the definition of specific objectives, such as through wetland management plans.

 It is the responsibility of every employee to protect our company’s data by taking IT Security Awareness seriously, thinking before clicking, being vigilant and reporting any suspicious activity.